Skip to main content

 Type Tours

 Join us for a tour of Trilith, hosted by Trilith Foundation and Trilith Development.
 Experience and learn the vision of moving from a movie studio to a new urbanist community.
+Designed for the film and creative industries, this unprecedented community features filmmaking studios, homes, shopping and dining, trails, and parks.
+Tour includes neighborhood, home, studio sound stage, and site of the USSF headquarters.

 Tours